Milkroundabout/post-deploy-tagger/readme.md

 ## How to use

-When this is up and running send requests to `/tag` with the following parameters:
+When this is up and running send a POST to `/tag` with the following parameters:

 - `token` - The `APP_ACCESS_TOKEN` from above
 - `owner` - The owner of the git repo on github